t4kaha00/Company-Project-2-Cajo/README.md

 4) No work this week.

 # Week 7: 25.02.2017 - 03.03.2017
 1) This week I worked on image resizing functionality.
 There are different options given in the browser for resizing.
 Example, 200x200, 300x300 and 400x400.
 User selects a value and image is resized according to that.
 First there was a problem getting value from the dropdown menu because the value that I set in the option was a string and the value that I needed for the image resizing function was an integer.
 There is still an issue that even if I set different values for the resizing function it always set the image to same size.

-2)
-3)
+Also this week I implemented the grayscale function for the image.
+It was not much problem or difficult but it took me quite a while because I was using a black and white image for image manipulation and the grayscale function even though it was working fine, I couldn't see it because the image was already in grayscale.
+This confused me and it took me a lot of time to figure it out.

+2) I am going to start working on the 3D functionality for the image manipulation next week.
+I will need to watch tutorials and gain prior knowledge about three.js before implementing it because the company suggested I use this library but I have no idea how it works.

+3) dropdown value gain issues.
+The colour of the image used created an issue. image cropping issues still, not giving the desired output.

 4) resize function intro (2 hours)
-   implementation of resize method (3 hours) selected value from option getting issues (2 hours)
+   implementation of resize method (3 hours) selected value from option getting issues (2 hours) grayscale image function (2 hours) resolving black and wsite image confusion (3 hours)

 # Week 8: 04.03.2017 - 10.03.2017
-1) What have you done so far (after the last report)?
+1) This week I started work on the 3D image feature.
+I had to go through the documentation of three.js which is kind of new javascript library and I am not familiar with it yet.
+The tutorials gave me an idea where to start the work from.
+Then the documentation helped me implementing each function.
+First I was able to create a shape that had to be displayed on the canvas or scene as it is called in three.js.
+Then the shape or mesh needed a texture which I would use the image for.
+I first used the image on the home directory to put on the mesh.

+2) The 3D image has to be further designed to make user able to move it around.
+I am going to work on it next week.

+3) A new area was introduced and I had to start from basic for that watching tutorials and documentations.

+4) Three.js documentation (2 hours)
+   youtube tutorials for three.js (3 hours)
+   scene and mesh implementation (3 hours) image control for texture ( 1 hour)

+# Week 8: 11.03.2017 - 17.03.2017
 2) What are you going to do next?
 3) Is there something that prevents you?
 4) How many hours did you work